Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Specify retention(from 1 day to 1 year)
   * Fast Snapshot Restore(FSR)
     * Force full initialization of snapshot to have no latency on the first use($$$)
+    * Fast Snapshot restore (FSR) needs to be enabled *per Availability Zone*
+    * *This can be enabled on both existing as well as new Snapshots*

 #### EBS Volume Types